-Figure 7.
-CogWatch will allow healthcare practitioners and carers to develop and implement a personalised, continuous and consistent rehabilitation plan.
+Figure 10: CogWatch allows healthcare practitioners and carers to develop and implement a personalised, continuous and consistent rehabilitation plan.

-After admission to the hospital, the patient will be assessed by health practitioners in order to identify his/her individual dysfunctions and set up a personalised rehabilitation plan that will have the best possible outcome.
-This plan will be used to create a personalised rehabilitation model and will include, for example, type of tasks that the patient finds difficult to perform as well as type and number of errors committed.
-Then this personalised rehabilitation model will be used to implement the personalised rehabilitation strategy through the everyday sensorised objects and feedback devices at different locations offering continuous and consistent rehabilitation.
-The rehabilitation sessions will be recorded and will be assessed by health practitioners in order to confirm or adjust the current personalised rehabilitation plan to maximise its effectiveness (Figure 7).
+After admission to the hospital, the patient is assessed by health practitioners in order to identify his/her individual dysfunctions and set up a personalised rehabilitation plan that will have the best possible outcome.
+This plan is used to create a personalised rehabilitation model and can include, for example, tasks that the patient finds difficult to perform as well as type of cues they respond well to.
+Then this personalised rehabilitation model will be used to implement the personalised rehabilitation strategy through the everyday sensorised objects and feedback devices offering continuous and consistent rehabilitation.
+The rehabilitation sessions are recorded and can be assessed by health practitioners in order to confirm or adjust the current personalised rehabilitation plan to maximise its effectiveness (Figure 10).